 Residents of New Zealand and Ireland may be able to receive:

-Medicines available on prescription which are subsidised under the PBS
+- Medicines available on prescription which are subsidized under the PBS

 Pharmaceuticals Benefits Scheme (PBS)

 The Pharmaceutical Benefits Scheme (PBS) is designed to help cover the cost of a wide range of prescription medicines, ensuring that Australians can afford the medications they need.
 Australian residents and visitors from countries with RHCAs with Australia may be eligible to receive medicines under PBS at a much lower cost.

 If you are eligible for PBS and have relevant medicines prescribed to you, you may receive them at the reduced cost.
 However, you’ll need to make sure that you have all your cards with you when you get your prescription filled.
 You’ll need to present them to your pharmacist in order to receive your medication at the reduced cost.
 The cards you may need include your Medicare card, a relevant concession or healthcare card if you have one and a PBS Safety Net card if you have one.